SuyashLakhotia/UniversityNotes/CZ 4041 - Machine Learning/I - Artificial Neural Networks.md

 ### Learning (Gradient Descent Approach)

-The weight parameters $\boldsymbol{w}$ is initialized with random values.
+The weight parameter $\boldsymbol{w}$ is initialized with random values.
 During training, $\boldsymbol{w}$ is adjusted until the outputs of the perceptron become consistent with the true outputs of the training data. $\boldsymbol{w}$ is updated iteratively with every training example using the gradient descent approach.

 $$
 \boldsymbol{w}^{(t + 1)} = \boldsymbol{w}^{(t)} - \lambda \frac{\partial E(\boldsymbol{w})}{\partial \boldsymbol{w}}